Microsoft Excel 365 is not a Database

 Many companies that do not want to invest in a database, but the ones that need additional storage and performance abilities will use Access as a backend to their Excel files, and that seems to do the trick.
 While Excel is not a database, it can work closely with one, providing much of the benefit, but at a fraction of the cost and effort.
 Most bang for your buck, best of both worlds.

-Conclusion – Why Excel is Not a Database:
+Conclusion – Why Microsoft Excel 365 is Not a Database:

 Microsoft Excel is an amazingly powerful and flexible tool that businesses use daily.
 Excel has so many different capabilities.
 Excel can do much of what a Microsoft database does, but it is not a database, it is a spreadsheet.